cryptopunksnotdead/programming-cryptopunks/01_crop.md

 ![](i/punk-10190x4.png)

 And so on.
-Happy miniting.
+Happy cropping & saving.